rexmac/pebble-pingchrong/README.md

 Displays a game of ping-pong between two AI opponents.
 The score is shown at the top of the screen.
 Although they play 24/7, the AI players are quite good.
 So good in fact, that the player on the right only misses 24 times a day.
 The player on the left is not quite as good and misses 60 times an hour.
 As a result, the current score of their game is also the current time of day!
 Coincidence?

-### Extended Description

-Watchface app for the Pebble Smartwatch that displays a game of ping-pong between two AI opponents.
-Each opponent's score is displayed at the top of the screen.
-Although they play 24/7, the AI players are quite good.
-So good, in fact, that the player on the right only misses 24 times a day.
-The player on the left is not quite as good and misses the ball 60 times an hour.
-As a result, the current score of their game is also the current time of day!
-Coincidence?

 ### Configuration

 The app is configurable via the Pebble smartphone app.
 Options include: